ManoPaduri/logseq-kpm-property-rotator/docs/ROTATION_LOGIC.md

 ### Step 3 — Write back

+Calls `setBlockProperty()` which uses `logseq.Editor.upsertBlockProperty()`.
 Only the matched property is updated.
 All others are untouched.

 ---